 Cut the onion in half and place it with whole ginger on baking pan.
 Place under broiler for 5 min at 500.
 Let cool.
 Slice the ginger and onion into smaller pieces and add to the broth mixture.

-You can use leftover scraps are leftover from other meals you have made that week.
-I generally cut them up and place the extra scraps in the freezer or into the back of the fridge.
-Then when i am ready to make the broth once per week, I take them out and use.
+You can use vegetable scraps that are leftover from other meals you have made that week.
+I generally cut them up and place the extra scraps in the freezer or into the back into the fridge.
+Then when i am ready to make the broth, I take them out and use.

-Or you can use of blend of veggies to make the broth as noted.
+Or you can use of blend of freshly cut veggies to make the broth as noted.

 I place all the broth ingredients in the slow cooker overnight on low or medium setting.
 When I wake up in the morning, the whole house smells amazing.

 Once the broth is cooked, strain the spices and veggies out.
-This broth can now have miso or other flavors added.
+This broth can now have miso or other flavors added based on what you might like.

 Typically I use buckwheat soba noodles and cook per the package instructions.
-However, the real shift came for me when I learned to rinse the noodles.
-It made everything so much tastier.
+However, the real insight came when I learned to rinse the noodles.
+The noodles had such a great texture and flavor with this.

-You can then steam the vegetables and tofu that you would like to place on top.
+You can then steam the vegetables and tofu and place on top.
 Check out the video to see the technique.

 Combine the broth, miso, steamed veggies into a bowl.
-It can then be topped with hot sauce, sesame seeds, cilantro, lime, or other flavors that you love.
+It can then be topped with hot sauce, sesame seeds, sesame oil, cilantro, lime, or other flavors that you love.

-My favorite slow cooker is definitely the instapot.
+My favorite slow cooker is definitely the Instant pot.
 It is an invaluable resource to help you in the kitchen to make this recipe as well as many other great soup options.
-Hop over to the RESOURCE PAGE to find all my favorite options. #ad
+Click above to see the one I use daily.

 Blog Posts with Focus On Farmer’s Market Freshness